ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_forms/how-to-1.md

 1. Start by opening the Solution Explorer (click View > Solution Explorer).
 2. In Solution Explorer window, right-click Arm64.DesktopApp.WindowsForms, and select Add -> New Folder from the context menu.
 3. Rename the new folder to Helpers.
 4. Right-click the Helpers folder, and select Add -> Class.
 This will open Add New Item window.
-Type MatrixHelper.cs in the Name text box and then click the **Add** button..
+Type `MatrixHelper.cs` in the Name text box and then click the **Add** button.
-5. A file named MatrixHelper.cs will be added to the solution.
+5. A file named `MatrixHelper.cs` will be added to the solution.
 Modify this file as follows:

 ```cs
 namespace Arm64.DesktopApp.WindowsForms.Helpers